sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/date-math.md

 Use the date math transform to add, subtract, and round components of a timestamp's incoming value.
 It also allows you to work with a referential value of "now" to run operations against the current date and time instead of a fixed value.

 The output format for the DateMath transform is "yyyy-MM-dd'T'HH:mm".
-When you use this transform inside another transform (e.g., [dateCompare](./date-compare.md)), make sure to convert to [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) first.ADFJKL|:
+When you use this transform inside another transform (e.g., [dateCompare](./date-compare.md)), make sure to convert to [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) first.

 :::note Other Considerations